cyeunghl/cellSplitter/README.md

 - 📁 **Archive cultures** – Mark cultures as ended to move them into an archived list while preserving full passage history, or permanently delete ended cultures when they are no longer needed.
-- 🔔 **Culture reminders** – Highlight stale cultures and configure the passage-number threshold that triggers a “time to refresh” reminder.
+- 🔔 **Culture reminders** – Highlight stale cultures and configure reminder thresholds for both passage numbers and days since the last handling.
 - ♻️ **Media refresh logging** – Append a dated “media refreshed” note to the latest passage with a single click.
 - ✏️ **Edit or remove passages** – Correct typos or delete errant entries without touching